The World's Smallest Pasta Shapes

 18.)
 Margherite

 This funny little shape has numerous different names depending on which region you're in.
-In the UK, though, Tesco sells it as "soup pasta" to ensure consumers don't just assume that it should be served with a sauce like most of the pasta we all usually enjoy.
+In the UK, though, Tesco sells it as "soup pasta" to ensure consumers don't just assume it should be served with a sauce like most of the pasta we all enjoy.

 Margherite pasta shape.